boocs/ue4-intellisense-fixes/README.md

 **Note:** Check out the Running section of the Readme to take advantage of the smaller Tag Parser cache

 ---
+## 3.8.0 Nov 4, 2023
+- Now says to user to soft reset project which is proper way to add new source files intellisense.
+- Now uses esbuild to bundles extension (smaller download size and faster start)

 ## 3.7.3 Sept 6, 2023
 - Cpp standard fix now supports UE 5.3+ and c++20
 - Check for 5.3+ to bypass launch.json fix